Don Bosco's Mysterious Dog

 Grigio accompanied Don Bosco for so many years that one person considered it impossible for a dog to live that long.
 Don Bosco responded with a twinkle, “Maybe he is the son or the grandson of the first one.”
 All the same, some years passed with Grigio out of sight.
 Was he possibly dead?

 One evening, Don Bosco visited an old friend, Luis Moglia, who lived out in the country.
 As usual, he traveled with some trepidation in the dark.
 He remembered that one of the vineyards had two savage guard dogs.
 “I wish I had Grigio here,” he thought to himself.
 As if his desire produced him, Grigio appeared and ran with delight to Don Bosco.
 They walked together like old friends.
-Suddenly, the two guard dogs came charging out at them, but with a superior menace, Grigio sent them back like frightened bunny rabbits.
+Suddenly, the two guard dogs came charging out at them, but with a superior menace, Grigio sent them back with their tails between their legs.

 When Don Bosco reached his friend’s house, all were astonished at such a magnificent dog.
 They sat down to eat, with Grigio lying beside them.
 Don Bosco arose midway through the meal to offer Grigio some food, but he had vanished.
 Since the Moglia’s had closed all the windows and doors, Grigio’s disappearance remained a mystery.